 When you neglect your grease traps, the first problem you’ll have to deal with is clogging.

-That’s often because of the buildup of dirt, food, grease and other waste materials in your grease traps.
+That’s often because of the buildup of dirt, food, oils, grease and other waste products in your grease traps.

 And you can’t operate a kitchen with clogged drains.

-Clogging is not only a nasty inconvenience, but it can also halt the operations in your kitchen.
+Clogging is not only a nasty inconvenience, but it can also halt the operations in your commercial kitchens.

 This leads to lost revenue while you try to rectify the problem.